Back

 Attract – the phase in which potential customers (leads) are made aware of our brand.
 You can do it through paid advertising, blogging, search engine optimization, social media posting, etc. The idea is to slowly introduce people to our brand by offering them helpful content that solves their problems.

 Convert – Convert website visitors into leads.
 Ask your customers for personal information (usually name and email address), but give them premium content in return.
-This type of content includes eBooks, whitepapers, case studies, webinars, and infographics.
+This type of content includes eBooks, whitepapers, case studies, webinars, infographics.

 Close – Turn those leads into customers by nurturing them with email marketing, other valuable content, and ultimately sales conversations.